Case study: sludge incineration for european wastewater treatment

 Compared to other solutions, SOLVAir®’s solution offers particularly favorable economics.
 Despite the high dust, CO2 and water content of these flue gases, wastewater treatment operators are able to comply with regulations without breaking the bank.

 Indeed, installing our solution doesn’t require extensive CAPEX, and neither does the raw material employed, bicarbonate.
-What’s more, the quantities necessary remain limited: the typical observed consumption of bicarbonate by SOLVAir®’s solution is 14 to 18 kilograms per ton of pollutants.
+What’s more, the quantities necessary remain limited: the typical observed consumption of bicarbonate by SOLVAir®’s solution is 14 to 18 kilograms per ton of wet sludge.

 Lastly, beyond the desulphurisation of emissions, its environmental benefits also include the fact that the flue gas residues can be recycled at specialized treatment facilities managed by Solvay.